carblue/acos5/README.md

 I deem this feature invaluable, as many applications start asking for the User Login Pin, but never tell what they will do with that permission.
 Unconstrained, they could likely do everything after a Login.<br>
 How this works: First the driver must be compiled with "cfg=enable_acos5_64_ui" (see build.rs, other conditional compilation settings).
 This - as a default - enables this feature.
 The graphical part of this feature is based on [IUP](https://www.tecgraf.puc-rio.br/iup "https://www.tecgraf.puc-rio.br/iup"), thus that must be installed and the last 3 lines in build.rs must be activated (meaning removing leading //):<br>
-The one that contains cargo:rustc-cfg=enable_acos5_64_ui, the next where to find that library, and the last one that names the iup library to link.
+The one that contains cargo:rustc-cfg=enable_acos5_64_ui, the next that names the iup library to link, and the last one where to find that library.
 The same must be applied for acos5_64_pkcs15init's build.rs if that is installed.<br>
 That's it, except via opensc.conf the enabled status can be overridden by specifying user_consent_enabled = no;